citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ## Disk Shader Cache ([#4923](https://github.com/citra-emu/citra/pull/4923)) by [jroweboy](https://github.com/jroweboy)

-Do you like it if you game just hanges for a few seconds repeatedly?
+Do you like it when your game just hangs for a few seconds repeatedly?
 No?
 Then this feature is something for you.

 Stuttery gameplay is a real issue in some games on Citra like Luigi's Mansion: Dark Moon.
 This game is developed with a very modern approach to GPU hardware and makes extensive use of the 3DS GPU for all of its effects.